ai-portfolio/credit_risk_modeling/README.md

 ### 3. Feature Engineering

-- [ ] TODO: Convert continuous to categorical variables for use as a scorecard
+- [ ] TODO: Convert continuous to categorical (dummy) variables for use as a scorecard
+- [ ] TODO: Fine classing of categorical variables
+- [ ] TODO: Coarse classing of categorical variables